By: Kendall Hunt RPD with contributions from the editorial team

-As the holiday season approaches, a spirit of charity is in the air.
-As we gather with family and friends and share the joy of the season, it’s important to teach the young learners in our lives the importance of counting our blessings.
+As the summer season approaches, we gather with family and friends to enjoy more of the things we love, it’s important to teach the young learners in our lives the importance of counting our blessings.

 Activities like gratitude journals, joy jars, and thank-you notes are all wonderful classroom activities.
 But one of the most powerful ways to create a grateful classroom is for teachers to simply live with gratitude.
-Here are four easy ways that teachers can integrate a grateful mind-set into their teaching, not just during a one-time Thanksgiving activity, but year-round.
+Here are four easy ways that teachers can integrate a grateful mind-set into their teaching that’s perfect for inside and outside the classroom during summer break.

 Many teachers already use the idea of starting class each day with a quote or thought for the day.
-Make an effort to include quotes that address gratitude and thankfulness (here’s a great list).
-Don’t force students to copy down or memorize the quotes because this strategy can often backfire and cause students to learn but not comprehend.
-Instead, simply place them in a prominent location on the board or classroom door each day.
-Students will notice.
-It will give them something to think about, and they may remember its sentiment later.
+Try to include quotes that address gratitude and thankfulness (here’s a great list)..
+Simply place them in a central location in the classroom each day.
+Students will notice and it will give them something to think about, and they may remember its sentiment later.

 Talk about people in your school and community who deserve thanks but don’t often get it (cafeteria employees, postal workers, maintenance workers, etc.) This is more a subject of representation than direct instruction; merely talking about what different workers do for our schools and communities will inspire an attitude of gratitude from students.
 They can’t be grateful for them if they don’t know what they do.
 It’s also important to help students realize how much their parents and guardians do for them.
 According to educator Vicki Davis, students often take caregivers for granted.
 Especially in the younger grades, reading books about various jobs and occupations can be a great way to introduce these topics.